What is Plan S?

 Plan S funders will no longer cover the cost of open access publishing in subscription journals (called “Hybrid OA”).
 Some funders have already signed up to Plan S, including United Kingdom Research and Innovation (UKRI) and Wellcome.
 Wellcome have updated their OA policy to incorporate Plan S from 1 January 2021.

-From 1st January 2021 Plan S funders won’t fund APCs for Hybrid journals unless they have signed up to a "transformative agreement" to change their business model to full open access.
+From 1st January 2021 Plan S funders won’t fund APCs for Hybrid journals unless they have signed up to a "transformative agreement" or "transformative journal" to change their business model to full open access.
 From 2024 Plan S funders will cease funding APCs for hybrid altogether.
 You can publish in any journal, hybrid or subscription, that allows repository deposit with zero embargo.
 This is green open access and incurs no charge.

 There will now be no price caps applied to APCs, though journals will need to be transparent about costs and provide detailed descriptions of editorial policies.
 There must be a system of robust peer review that adheres to the Committee on Publication Ethics guidelines.